Preterm Labor Prediction: Singleton and Twin Gestations

-Recent studies address the prediction of and treatment for spontaneous labor in singletons and twins.
+This chapter reviews recent studies addressing the prediction of and treatment for spontaneous labor in singletons and twins.

 Triage Clinic for Preterm Labor Singletons